nafizjiwa/JAVASCRIPT-DOM/README.md

       const elementToRemove = document.getElementById('vespa');
-        //save the element with id = vespa document.getElementById('italy-attractions').removeChild(elementToRemove);
+        //save the element with id = vespa

+      document.getElementById('italy-attractions').removeChild(elementToRemove);
-        //Find the parent element with id 'italy-attractions' and remove the child with id=vespa
+            //Find the parent element with id 'italy-attractions' and
+                //remove the child with id=vespa

 ## Add Click Interactivity

 - Make an element interacrive by assigning a function to an event (ex. clicks)
 - How is an element modified
+- The <button> element detects  a click event it changes the background color

+   let element = document.querySelector('button');

+    element.onclick = function() {
+      element.style.backgroundColor = 'blue'
+      };

+- Assign the .onclick property to a function name

+        let element = document.querySelector('button');

+        function turnBlue() {
+           element.style.backgroundColor = 'blue';
+        }

+        element.onclick = turnBlue;
 -